 I recommend to my students that they make a list of what they need to do the following day, and to actually cross the things they’ve achieved off their list.
 It’s very important to recognise all the achievements you’ve done in that day.
 It’s very foreign to my nature, but sometimes you have to learn to be organised!

-So we did the Mozart requiem about six or seven years ago with the Melbourne University Orchestra.
+We did the Mozart Requiem in D Minor about six or seven years ago with the Melbourne University Orchestra.
 They approached me about doing it.
 And I said, yes I’ll do it, but all of the soloists have to come from the class.

 So I had the four quartets, and one soprano at the beginning and the end.
 And the choir was made up of the biggest vocal ensemble class I ever had, we had 41 people.
 The entire semester was devoted to learning the Mozart requiem, and everyone sang everything except for the four quartets and solos.
 So that was a big one!